The Passion of New Eve: Plot summary

 Eve escapes but is captured, raped, and enslaved by Zero, a cruel male cult leader and "poet" with only one eye and one leg.
 His harem are all passive, slavish "wives" who he whips unless they talk in grunts and honour their bedfellows, the pigs.
 Zero leads Eve on a search for the silent film star Tristessa, an embodiment of beauty, sorrow, and loneliness, whom he hates obsessively, because he believes Tristessa has made him infertile.
 Tristessa was Evelyn's first object of desire in his boyhood, and Eve still has her own obsession with this figure.

 Zero leads his dungaree-clad harem to the glass palace of Tristessa and invades the beautiful gothic pile, discovering Tristessa herself laid out in a room surrounded by waxwork effigies in coffins.
 However she is alive and only when Zero tracks her down to the top of one of the towers and cuts her thong do the gang discover that Tristessa is male.

 Upon discovering this, Zero and his wives create a mock-up wedding ceremony and marry the two, forcing Tristessa to rape Eve.
 Eve and Tristessa escape, killing Zero and his harem with Tristessa's spinning glass palace.
 They escape back into the desert where they imbibe each other's newly discovered sexuality and fall in love through their realisation that they are Tiresias.
 Tristessa is shot by a passing band of soldiers.
 Their Colonel is 14 years old and scared of the dark.
 They "rescue" Eve, but she escapes and encounters Leilah in a new guise of Lilith, vagabond rebel leader.

-Lilith takes Eve to the coast to meet with Mother again, here they see a crazy old lady on a beach—a manifestation of ageing superficiality: dirty, caked in make-up, with piled high golden locks, singing old musical songs and living on vodka and cold tinned food and defecating in the bushes behind her deck chair.
+Lilith takes Eve to the coast to meet with Mother again.
+Here they see an old lady on a beach—a manifestation of ageing superficiality: caked in make-up, with piled high golden locks, singing old musical songs.

 Eve realises that Leilah never objectively existed but was only a manifestation of his own lusts and corruption.

 Lilith tells Eve she must go and meet The Mother and pushes her into a cleft in the rocks that metamorphoses into the uterus of time.
 Eve progresses through the increasingly deep and warm subterranean rock pools to her rebirth.
 The amber Eve discovers in one of the caves and holds in her hands liquifies into ancient pine forests and primeval species.

 Eve is then symbolically reborn, guided by Leilah, and rejects her chauvinistic male past.

 Eve emerges onto a beach by Lilith, who leaves her to go back and fight with her rebels, saying Eve cannot join her because she is pregnant.
 Eve swaps the gold alchemical on a neck chain that Lilith has given her for the purple skiff belonging to the crazed old woman and takes the boat and sails away.